JuliaDynamics/DynamicalSystems.jl/docs/src/chaos/lyapunovs.md

 ## Lyapunov Spectrum

-The function `lyapunovs` calculates the entire spectrum of the Lyapunov exponents of a system:
+The function `lyapunovspectrum` calculates the entire spectrum of the Lyapunov exponents of a system:
 ```@docs
-lyapunovs
+lyapunovspectrum
 ```
 ---
 As you can see, the documentation string is detailed and self-contained.
 For example,